iovisor/iovisor-ovn/iomodules/l2switch/README.md

 [...]
 ```

- - **forwarding _table**: defines static entries for the forwarding table of the switch
+ - **forwarding _table**: defines static entries for the forwarding table of the switch.
+Please note that this configuration parameter is optional.
+It's useful when the programmer wants to force entries in the forwarding table.

-## API

-- **AddForwardingTableEntry(mac string, ifaceName string)**
-Adds a static entry in the forwarding table of the switch
--- mac: MAC address.
-It must be in the "xx:yy:zz:xx:xx:xx" format
--- ifaceName: name of the port where MAC can be reached

 ## Limitations

 - Packets can only be broadcasted to a single IOModule, it means that if a switch is connected to more than one IOModule only one of them will receive that packet.
 This is a hover limitation and should be solved by a new framework for managing IOModules.

 - The maximum number number of ports on a switch is to 32, it cannot be changed at runtime.
 This is a design choice that will be improved in the future.